Cadco25/LAC_NC_TN/README.md

 # Data sources

-This study was approved by the University of Tennessee, Knoxville Institutional Review Board (UTK IRB-22-07079-XP) and the Tennessee Department of Health Institutional Review Board (TDH IRB 2021-0314).

-Case data was provided by the North Carolina Department of Health & Human Services and the Tennessee Department of Health.
-Data provided here is de-identified and aggregated (both temporally and spatially) to protect the privacy of individuals included in the study, in concordance with IRB and Data Use Agreements.

 Details regarding sources and processing techniques are described in "Persistent Spatial Clustering and Predictors of Pediatric La Crosse Virus Neuroinvasive Disease Risk in Eastern Tennessee and Western North Carolina, 2003-2020".
 Please refer to the methods in that manuscript and supplemental file "Table S1".

 In brief:
+- Case data was provided by the North Carolina Department of Health & Human Services and the Tennessee Department of Health
 - Census data was extracted from the 2000, 2010, and 2020 United States Census Bureau decennial surveys, as well as the 2020 American Community Survey;
 - land cover data was exctracted from the 2019 National Land Cover Database;
 - climate data was obtained from the PRISM Climate Group;